 Baby Cooper's prior medical history included normal birth weight, a prolonged vaginal delivery, mild jaundice and significant head molding.
 At two weeks Baby Cooper underwent an unremarkable circumcision.
-At six weeks Baby Cooper was diagnosed with microcephaly (head circumference below the 5th percentile).
+At six weeks Baby Cooper was diagnosed with microcephaly (head circum- ference below the 5th percentile).
 Baby Cooper's diet consisted of maternal breast milk either via nursing or via bottle.
 In the month before hospital admission Baby Cooper had sporadic episodes of constipation (up to four days) and days when he would not eat well.

 At autopsy, anoxic cerebral changes ("respirator brain") with some lymphocytic infiltration, questionable "Traumatic Axonal Injury" ("focal retraction balls") and superficial hemorrhagic injury of the upper spinal cord and cerebrum were noted.
 No frontal lobe contusion, subdural hematoma, subarachnoid hemorrhage, or other traumatic brain injury was present.
 Baby Cooper had extensive bilateral retinal hemorrhages, and unexplained subdural bleeding in the lower thoracic spinal column.
 Toxicology was negative.
-After two months, the medical examiner signed an amended death certificate and concluded that Baby Cooper was the victim of Shaken Baby Syndrome and ruled the manner of death as homicide.
+After two months, the medical examiner signed an amended death certificate and concluded that Baby Cooper was the victim of shaken baby syndrome and ruled the manner of death as homicide.

 The trial of the day care provider was a battle of conflicting medical experts.
-The prosecution contended that Baby Cooper died of Shaken Baby Syndrome because of the rapid onset of brain swelling, the superficial spinal cord and cerebral hemorrhagic injury and the bilateral retinal hemorrhages.
-Defense medical experts concluded that Baby Cooper stopped breathing because of a Sudden Infant Death
+The prosecution contended that Baby Cooper died of Shaken Baby Syndrome because of the rapid onset of brain swelling, the superficial spinal cord and cerebral hemorrhagic injury and the bilateral retinal hem- orrhages.
+Defense medical experts concluded that Baby Cooper stopped breathing because of a Sudden Infant Death Syndrome event (SIDS) that was resuscitated (known as "a near-miss SIDS" or a "resuscitated SID" case).
+All the findings at autopsy were the result of Baby Cooper being kept alive on a ventilator for more than two days day's before he was for- mally declared dead.
+The retinal hemorrhages were caused by the child being given vigorous CPR while the lungs were hyperinflated.
+The severe anoxic changes with swelling caused the superficial hemorrhagic and cerebral injury due to crushing against the skull, together with a patient having a severe clotting disorder upon admission to the hospital.

-Copyright 2005 by the AAFS.
+Copyright 2006 by the AAFS.
 Unless stated otherwise, noncommercial photocopying of editorial published in this periodical is permitted by AAFS.
 Permission to reprint, publish, or otherwise reproduce such material in any form other than photocopying must be obtained by AAFS.
 Presenting Author